learn-academy-2021-delta/week-6-assessment-pdisi/interview-questions.md

   Your answer: Rails is by far the biggest challenge for me due to the lack of visuals, so I feel like I am taking a shot in the dark at this point in my learning process.
 I believe that a migration is necessary to add information to the database.

   Researched answer: A migration is actually the answer.
 By adding using a migration we add a table that is capable of connecting and holding other information.

+ * Cohort has_many Students, Student belongs_to Cohort, Student has the foreign key because the foreign key is always  on the belongs to side.
+The name of the foreign column is cohort_id:integer, generate migration to fix the missing column